FAQs

 What is the process for calculating and reporting portfolio alignment?

 Signatories will annually assess climate alignment in line with the Technical Guidance for all business activities.
-This means that Signatories will calculate the carbon intensity of vessels in their portfolio in order to assess the climate alignment at the portfolio level, using data collected in the IMO DCS, decarbonization trajectories produced by the Secretariat and financial institutions’ loan book data.
+This means that signatories will calculate the emission intensity of vessels in their portfolio in order to assess the climate alignment at the portfolio level, using data collected in the IMO DCS, decarbonisation trajectories produced by the Secretariat and financial institutions’ loan book data.

 The timetable for implementation below highlights when there are important deadlines for alignment and reporting:

-• The overall climate alignment of a Signatory’s shipping portfolio reported as a +/- percentage figure.
+The overall climate alignment score of a signatory’s shipping portfolio reported as a +/- percentage figure.
+Since 2022, signatories can also choose to disclose climate alignment scores split by cargo or passenger vessels.

-• The percentage of eligible shipping portfolio that is non-reporting.
+- The percentage of eligible shipping portfolio that is

-• The percentage of portfolio for which preferred and allowed pathway tracks were used.
+- The percentageof portfolio for which preferred and allowed pathway tracks were

 How will the portfolio climate alignment score be published?

-Signatories are required to publish their portfolio climate alignment in relevant institutional reports (e.g., sustainability report) on a timeline that is appropriate for them.
-There is, however, nothing to stop individual Signatories to publish their climate alignment at a more granular level, for example by vessels categories.
+Signatories are required to publish their portfolio climate alignment scores in relevant institutional reports (e.g., sustainability report) on a timeline that is appropriate for them.
+There is, however, nothing to stop individual signatories to publish their climate alignment at a more granular level, for example by vessels categories.

 Governance